mikeumus/eloquent-javascript-with-mikeumus/chapter3_md.md

 // → 10
 ```

-The explicit localVariable from the wrapValue example isn’t needed since a parameter is itself a local variable.
+The explicit `localVariable` from the `wrapValue` example isn’t needed since a parameter is itself a local variable.

 Thinking about programs like this takes some practice.
-A good mental model is to think of the function keyword as “freezing” the code in its body and wrapping it into a package (the function value).
-So when you read return `function(...) {...}`, think of it as returning a handle to a piece of computation, frozen for later use.
+A good mental model is to think of the `function` keyword as “freezing” the code in its body and wrapping it into a package (the function value).
+So when you read `return function(...) {...}`, think of it as returning a handle to a piece of computation, frozen for later use.

-In the example, multiplier returns a frozen chunk of code that gets stored in the twice variable.
-The last line then calls the value in this variable, causing the frozen code (return number * factor;) to be activated.
-It still has access to the factor variable from the multiplier call that created it, and in addition it gets access to the argument passed when unfreezing it, 5, through its number parameter.
+  In the example, `multiplier` returns a frozen chunk of code that gets stored in the `twice` variable.
+The last line then calls the value in this variable, causing the frozen code (`return number * factor;`) to be activated.
+It still has access to the `factor` variable from the `multiplier` call that created it, and in addition it gets access to the argument passed when unfreezing it, 5, through its `number` parameter.

 ## Recursion

 It is perfectly okay for a function to call itself, as long as it takes care not to overflow the stack.
-A function that calls itself is called recursive.
+A function that calls itself is called *recursive*.
 Recursion allows some functions to be written in a different style.
 Take, for example, this alternative implementation of power:

 ``` javascript
 function power(base, exponent) {